How Pragmatics Shape Articulation: A Computational Case Study in STEM ASL Discourse: Methods

 \subsection{Articulatory Metrics}

 To quantify articulatory variability in ASL production, we adapted and extended kinematic measures commonly used in gesture studies.
 These metrics capture changes in spatial, temporal, and vertical movements across repeated sign articulations.
+We use these metrics to separate (i) \textit{individual effort reduction}, where signers economize movement through repetition regardless of interaction, from (ii) \textit{interaction-driven entrainment}, where articulatory patterns adapt in response to an interlocutor.
+Across all metrics, \textit{reduction} is operationalized as decreases in movement magnitude, duration, or spatial extent across repeated mentions.
+When such reductions occur in dialogue but are absent or attenuated in monologue by the same signer, we interpret them as evidence of entrainment rather than general articulatory efficiency.
+Conversely, reductions observed in both dialogue and monologue are interpreted as reflecting individual effort reduction.